fbpx Housing FAQ | University of West Alabama Skip to main content

 What size sheets fit the beds on campus?

-Mattresses on campus are twin extra-long (36" x 80"), except for beds on the sorority wings at Selden Hall (these are full-size mattresses).
+Mattresses on campus are twin extra-long (36″ x 80″), except for beds on the sorority wings at Selden Hall (these are full-size mattresses).
 If you are bringing fitted sheets, we suggest extra-long sheets.

 Do rooms have cable television?

 Yes.
-Every residence hall room and campus apartment has free basic cable TV service.
+Every residence hall room and campus apartment have free basic cable TV service.
 You will need to provide your own cable-ready television and coaxial cable.
-In order to work with the University's cable service, a television must have a QAM 256 (Quadrature Amplitude Modulation) digital tuner.
-Most flat-screen televisions manufactured after 2009 come equipped with a QAM 256 tuner but some TVs do not.
+In order to work with the University’s cable service, a television must have a QAM 256 (Quadrature Amplitude Modulation) digital tuner.
+Most flat-screen televisions manufactured after 2009 come equipped with a QAM 256 tuner, but some do not.
 If you are buying a new TV, you should make sure that the TV has a QAM 256 tuner.
 This is especially important if you are buying one of the following television brands: Apex, Dynex, Element, Emerson, Haier, HiSense, Insignia, Magnavox, ProScan, RCA, Sanyo, Sceptre, Seiki, Sylvania, ViewSonic and Westinghouse.

 No. TVs may not be mounted to the wall.